vishoov/dronesimulation/README.md

 5. **Distance Calculation** 📏:
    - Calculate and display the distance covered by the drone in real-time using Google Maps geometry services. 🗺️

+6. **File Upload Functionality** 📁:
+   - Implement file upload to handle Excel files containing destination data.
+   - Parse the uploaded file using the `xlsx` library.
+   - Populate form fields with the data from the Excel file, enabling easy addition of multiple destinations.

 Feel free to explore, contribute, and provide feedback!
 Your input is highly valued. 🚀💬